 A deviated nasal septum may not cause symptoms.
 When present, symptoms may include a crooked nose, trouble breathing through the nose (especially on one side), or a runny nose.

-Author: Healthwise Staff Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine Donald R. Mintz, MD, FRCSC - Otolaryngology
+Author: Healthwise Staff Medical Review: Adam Husney MD - Family Medicine Kathleen Romito MD - Family Medicine Donald R. Mintz MD - Otolaryngology